(Pierrette Guertin / Shutterstock.com)

 Within the province, there is basic public transportation through Maritime Bus and some private shuttle services.
 However, for most trips your own transportation is essential.
 Nova Scotia is deceptively long, and roads are rarely straight.
 As a result, visitors often underestimate the amount of time it takes to get to key destinations (like North Sydney, where the Newfoundland ferry departs).
 Famous scenic drives like the Cabot Trail look like short trips but are day-long excursions.

 Prince Edward Island has far fewer transportation options.
 As it’s an island, visitors must either fly in through Charlottetown or cross the water.
-The airport currently has flight connections to Halifax and major eastern Canadian cities like Toronto and Montreal but nothing with the United States or Europe.
-Those driving can either cross the Confederation Bridge, which links PEI and New Brunswick, or take the ferry to Nova Scotia.
+The airport currently has flight connections to Halifax Stanfield International Airport and Halifax city and other major eastern Canadian cities like Toronto and Montreal but nothing with the United States or Europe.
+Those driving can either cross the Confederation Bridge, which links PEI and New Brunswick, or take the ferry.

 Ferry reservations are recommended, especially during the busy summer season.
 Maritime Bus offers limited public transportation options on the island but it’s really designed to link major communities like Summerside and Charlottetown with mainland destinations in New Brunswick.